São Paulo

 Diadema-Morumbi Metropolitan Corridor (Extensão Morumbi)

 The EMTU's Diadema-Morumbi Metropolitan Corridor is a bus rapid transit line on a Northwest-Southeast alignment.
 It runs from Morumbi (technically Berrini, but there is no dedicated EMTU busway between Berrini and Morumbi) in the northwest to Diadema in the southeast, serving 24 stations.
 Services through-operate onto the Berrini corridor.
 It forms part of the larger ABD bus rapid transit network.
+Note that technically, services don't necessarily use the dedicated Morumbi station since they through operate on to the Berrini corridor, but we include it on our maps for completeness.

 The Diadema-Morumbi Metropolitan Corridor was opened in July 2010.
 The Diadema-Morumbi Metropolitan Corridor is operated by METRA.